 ...a comic look at actual official government offices designed to explain Unidentified Ariel Phenomena (formerly UFOs) including the UAP Task Force, AATIP, Air Technical Intelligence Center, and National Photographic Interpretation Center within an Edward Hopper Nighthawks framework.

-Once upon a time, early in the 21st century, when carnival barking and folks like Elmer Gantrys of the world won political elections, Joe Biden, former President of the United States and only Joe Biden was old.
+Once upon a time, early in the 21st century, when carnival barking and folks like the Elmer Gantrys of the world won political elections, Joe Biden, former President of the United States and only Joe Biden was old.

 An ode to Buster Keaton and bananas.

 The Opik-Oort Cloud, theoretically discovered in 1950, is the shell surrounding the sun, planets, and Kulper Belt.
 The earth is represented in the painting as the only very tiny blue dot on the canvas, just left of center.
+Because this is just a theory, I opted to second-bill eclipse Opik by Oort.

-Look closely, and you'll find the seven deadly sins embedded in "Half Acre" letters, and one other vice from one logismoi or another.
-A proper tryptic would be Greetings from Hell's Half Acre, coupled with...Armageddon, and ,,,tsuris.
+Look closely, and you'll find the seven deadly sins embedded in the lettering of "Half Acre," and one other vice from one logismoi or another.
+A proper tryptic would be Greetings from Hell's Half Acre, coupled with...
+Armageddon, and ,,,tsuris.

-K = boxer; N = banana peel; O = broken mirror; C = horseshoe; K = caught in rain; S = spilt salt (or milk if you'd rather).
+H = Annie; A = ladder, cat; R = sewer cover; D = beggar;K = boxer; N = banana peel; O = broken mirror; C = horseshoe; K = caught in rain; S = spilt salt (or milk if you'd rather).

-“…1951, John Cage in an anechoic chamber, against the silence of the room, two sounds, one high-pitched, the other low, were, respectively, his nervous and circulatory systems at work...resulting in the composition 4’33”, including 30”, 2’23” and 1’40.", ” (Seth Kim-Cohen, In the Blink of an Ear, p. xvi).
-Greetings from Notta Sound riffs on a photograph of Cage taken by James Klosty, adding a pole and line as part of the fishing experiment.
+Greetings from Notta Sound riffs on a 1951 photograph of Cage taken by James Klosty, adding a pole and embedded plastic filiment as part of this fishing experiment.
+"John Cage [sits motionless] in an anechoic chamber, within which, against the silence of the room, he hears two sounds, one high-pitched, the other low.
+Respectively, he heard his nervous and circulatory systems at work...resulting in his composition 4’33”, including 30”, 2’23” and 1’40.", ” (Seth Kim-Cohen, In the Blink of an Ear, p. xvi).

 Companion pieces are ...Oblivion and ...Far Out, with color not quite as flamboyant as Pollock, Frankenthaler or Basquiat, but embrace chaos as a methodology.
+Like Greetings from Burning Bridges, some folks just can't escape themselves.

 Typical in the 1600s to 1800s, chases were specifically set aside for hunting, often featuring open clearings and preserved heathland rather than dense forests with boundaries defined by natural features like hills and watercourses, Let's just say that, while wild, that goose more likely cooked than not.
+Now, regarding that goose, it's appropriated from the internet, but tried as I had, and I mightily tried, the origin escaped this hunter's scope in order to credit appropriately.
+I beg, therefore, forgiveness for a transgression that I could not resist.

-Mid 20th century actor, Edward Montgomery Clift.(October 17, 1920 – July 23, 1966), an Academy Award nominee, was known for his chiseled looks and method acting (a technique of acting in which an actor aspires to complete emotional identification with a part, based on the system evolved by Konstantin Stanislavsky and brought into prominence in the 1930.
-Remembered the jaw line, thus the painting,
+Mid-20th century actor, Edward Montgomery Clift.(October 17, 1920 – July 23, 1966), an Academy Award nominee, was known for his chiseled looks and method acting (a technique of acting in which an actor aspires to complete emotional identification with a part, based on the system evolved by Konstantin Stanislavsky and brought into prominence in the 1930).
+Remembered the jaw line, thus the painting.

 A jack-in-the-box seemed an appropriate vehicle from which to spring hope, accompanied by a red-faced fanfare, with due respect to Alexander Pope's 1733 An Essay on Man, Epistle I.